jrosen48/utk-homepage/content/post/2023-12-09-dear-colleagues-dear-friends-dear-family/index.md

 4.  **Being treated badly.** I have\'t really experienced this directly.
 So, my short answer to the question, have you experienced anti-semitism, is \"No.\" Followed by, \"But, it\'s complicated.\" I want to emphasize the \"No\" answer, and point back to my humble caveat at the beginning - I am lucky beyond words, and this isn\'t in any way me equating my experience to that of others who can tell stories of tangible, systemic, unending mistreatment.
 That\'s just not my experience, and I recognize that.
 But I remember feeling sick to my stomach when a friend in high school loaned me a dollar, and then told me that he was going to write my name down on a sheet of paper (he did) because he didn\'t want to \"get Jewed\" by me not paying him back.
 I felt the same way way when invitations to attend church transitioned into what people (colleagues and even friends) thought were clever ways of reasoning through how I could be a \"completed Jew.\"

-As a segue to what I want to share next, I had the same feeling in the put of my stomach when colleagues and friends refused to say that the murder of 1000s of Israelis on October 7 was wrong or condemnable.
+As a segue to what I want to share next, I had the same feeling in the gut of my stomach when colleagues and friends refused to say that the murder of 1000s of Israelis on October 7 was wrong or condemnable.
 And before that segue, I\'ll mention that I am well aware that many of my friends and colleagues just didn\'t know what to say not from a place of not caring about Jews, but instead from a place of humility about the complexity of the situation and not knowing what to say to me (or others) about things, and that is entirely understandable.
 Embarassingly, I actually blogged about my baby on October 8th, not realizing the magnitude or horror of what happened the night before.
 That\'s not what I had in mind so much as the willful, harsh unwillingness of some to express care or concern about what happened because the victims were Israeli.

 ### What has changed